liteapi-travel/java-sdk/README.md

 ## Booking management

-To manage bookings to perform various operations such as retrieving a list of bookings, fetching details of a specific booking, and cancelling a booking, you can utilize the BookingManagementApi instance as follows:
+To manage bookings to perform various operations such as retrieving a list of bookings, fetching details of a specific booking, and cancelling a booking, you need to create an instance of the BookingManagementApi instance as follows:

 ```java
     import travel.liteapi.client.api.BookingManagementApi;